SKAkoi/SKAkoi.github.io/README.md

-A simple site built on Boostrap to showcase some of my past work.
+A simple portfolio site built using Material Design Lite

 You can view the site live at www.kwakuakoi.com